 Three out of Five people say someone is rude to them on social media.
 Studies show people are ruder online versus face to face.

-My thought is, technology and social media are not making us rude, it just makes it easier to be rude.
-Social media networks like twitter or facebook offer a forum where we can communicate relatively uncensored anything we want, whenever we want, to whomever we want.
+My thought is, technology and social media are not making us rude, it just makes it less transparent to be rude.
+Social media networks like twitter or facebook offer a forum where we can communicate relatively uncensored, whenever we want, to whomever we want.
 Many people take the bate and get accustomed to sharing with people things they have no business saying online.

-Add to this; you can maintain certain anonymity online and give yourself the liberty to say things you would never have the guts to speak in public.
+Add to this; you can maintain certain anonymity online and give yourself the liberty to say things you would never have the guts to say in public.

 It's easier to attack others, including the government, online.
 We don't have to back up our proclamations, and we have the freedom to say what we want.
 Sometimes online forums can encourage or set the tone for offensive attacks or negative commentary, which sets people up to participate with an attitude of animosity.